KarelKubat/dbcpp/dbcpp/README.md

 fact it can also be chained to `execute()`, but this makes no sense in this case as `execute()` is run in a loop.

-The first binding binds the first variable, etc..
+The first binding binds a value to the first `?` in the SQL statement, the second binds a value to the second, etc..
 Binding is implemented for the types `int`, `double` and for `std:string`.
 Other types may follow.

 Method `execute()` will return `true` as long as there are rows to fetch.
 To extract values from fetched rows, methods `colint()`, `colstr()` and